Posted June 7, 2019

 If Klay and KD don’t come back, and the Raptors stay healthy, this series may well be over.
 But I’ll be rooting for the team that I was certain I wanted to lose, because I can’t help myself.
 There are things more impressive to watch on a basketball court.
 Players more dominant, athletic feats more spectacular.
 But it’s possible there’s nothing more beautiful than watching Steph glide his body and the ball through traffic, find an inch of daylight, rise up to shoot and…

 I, like Stephen Curry, was once a professional basketball player (albeit a not-very-good one with a 45-minute-long career).
-To read more about my time doing that as well as my short-lived careers as a bouncer, balloon twister and singing telegram star, check out my book, Odd Jobs, by clicking here.
+To read more that experience as well as my short-lived careers as a bouncer, balloon twister and singing telegram star, check out my book, Odd Jobs, by clicking here.

 To make my book the next thing your book club reads, then bring me in for a live Q&A afterwards, click here.